Nupoor10/Nupoor10/README.md

 I am an undergraduate student at Rajiv Gandhi Institute if Technology.
 I am an Open Source Enthuiast and love contributing to projects.

 - 🔭.
-I am currently working on building full stack projects using th MERN Stack
+I am currently working on building full stack projects using the MERN Stack
 - 🌱
 I am currently learning web development and the MERN Stack.
 I am also exloring the field of AI & ML
 - 📫 How to reach me: ...